nanoexpress/middlewares/static/README.md

 All of options are optional

 - `options.mode` [default=cached] - Serve mode, has two values - Cached and Live.
-Cached gives better performance, but on refresh gives cached result and uses more performance.
+Cached gives better performance, but on refresh gives cached result and uses more RAM.
 Live mode uses less memory usage, on request responses last version but on high-load applicatins may reduces performance
 - `options.index` [default=index.html] - Index filename
 - `options.forcePretty` [default=false] - Force appending index-file path even path isn't as root
 - `options.addPrettyUrl` [default=true] - Enable pretty url by auto-appending index-file, so works `/` like `/index.html`